jwengr/jwenger.github.io/_posts/2020-09-03-attempt-to-individual-hft-in-krx-1.md

 Because the Korea Exchange grants trading authority only to certain big companies, Individual Trader must ust that companies's API to trade.
 And also, Those APIs are designed based on Windows OS.
 In general, HFT is based on Linux development enviroment.
 This makes individual HFT harder.
 And Individual Trader have to pay higer fees than companies.

 ### 2. High Latency, Low Speed
 HFT(High Frequency Trading) needs both Low Latency and High speed.
 It is hard for individual trader to solve that ploblems, Because most investors are located far away and have slow network speeds.
-Otherwise investment companies are located close to the exchange and use dedicated lines.
+On the other hand, trading companies are located close to the exchange and use dedicated lines.

 ### How you can fix it?
 First of all, you can't fix that ploblems perfectly.
 But you can try to imitate it similarly.
 Using Cloud Computing system such as AWS, Azure, You can build a cloud development environment with lower latency than before.
 It's still high, of course.